 Njord (also anglicized as Njorth) was the god of ships and seafaring, as well as the god of wealth and prosperity (both things the sea can provide in abundance).
 He was also, unsurprisingly for a god of seafaring, seen as having dominion over the winds and the coastal waters.
 And his association with ships – especially for people like the Vikings – naturally connected him to trade and commerce.

 But while his primary associations were connected to the waters, he wasn’t restricted entirely to the sea.
 Njord was also associated with the fertility of the land and of crops, and with the wealth to be derived from those pursuits as well.

 Njord was, in fact, a god of wealth in general.
 He himself was said to hold vast wealth, and men frequently prayed to him when they had material requests such as land or equipment.

-Njord was worshipped by sailors, fisherman, and anyone else that had reason to travel over the waves.
+Njord was worshipped by sailors, fishermen, and anyone else who had reason to travel over the waves.
 This worship was so firmly rooted that the god would continue to be invoked by seafarers around the North Sea well after the Viking Age had passed and Christianity had come to dominate the region.

 Njord was said to dwell in a great hall in Noatun, a vaguely defined realm described only as “in the heavens,” but generally connected to Asgard.
-The name means “ship-enclosure” or “harbor,” and in popular imagination it was above the sea which Njord calmed and directed as he saw fit.
+The name means “ship-enclosure” or “harbor,” and in popular imagination, it was above the sea that Njord calmed and directed as he saw fit.

 References to Njord show up in both the Prose Edda and the collection of narrative poems known as the Poetic Edda.
 Both date from Iceland in the 13th Century, though some of the individual poems in the Poetic Edda may go back as far as the 10th Century.